List of automobiles notable for negative reception: Lincoln Blackwood (2002)

-The Lincoln Blackwood is a pickup truck version of the popular Lincoln Navigator SUV.
+The Lincoln Blackwood is a pickup truck version of the popular Lincoln Navigator SUV and Ford F-150 SuperCrew.
 The Blackwood was a major commercial failure, withdrawn from the market in a year; selling off the remaining inventory took two more years.
 Reviewers wrote about its lack of utility and off-road capability.
 Naming the Blackwood one of "The 20 Dumbest Cars of All Time", Autoblog stated, "Ford CEO Jacques Nasser and his luxury brand chief Wolfgang Reitzle thought it was a great idea: a luxury Lincoln branded pickup truck with a trunk instead of a flat bed and pin-stripe painting to mimic a business suit.
 [The Blackwood was] one of those vanity projects hatched at the top."
 Car and Driver named it one of the worst flops of the past 25 years, saying, "Check out the cargo box: It's lined in carpet and gen-yoo-wine stainless steel.
 That's stainless—means it can't be stained.
 You can't carry nuthin' heavy or dirty in it without uglying it up, but it makes for a nice trunk, see?"

 Jalopnik included the Blackwood on its list of "Ten Cars That Should Have Never Left the Factory", saying "Riding the cheap upgrade, big margin wave of the Navigator, Ford gave its F150 the same treatment, calling it the Blackwood.
 Except they stripped out every ounce of actual utility from the vehicle, save for towing, by making it a RWD only pickup with an Aluminum lined, carpeted, power tonneau'd bed.
 This was where they decided to pour their resources rather than refining their new RWD LS sedan.
 This is a symbol of the fall of the brand.
 Now we're stuck with a lifeless shell of a company, making badge engineered Fords that bastardize the Mark (MK?) name."